 TGay editor: change the paragragh (P286L7) as follows (CID 4124):

 … The algorithms for determining the 𝑁𝑡𝑠𝑐(𝐼) best transmit sector combinations for the initiator link and for determining the 𝑁𝑡𝑠𝑐(𝑅) best transmit sector combinations for the responder link are implementation dependent.
+The transmit sector combinations to be used for the initiator link and the responder link are indicated using either RTS/DMG CTS frames with a control trailer or a DMG CTS-to-self frame with a control trailer at the beginning of a SU-MIMO channel access procedure (see 10.40.11.4.3).

 TGay editor: change the paragragh (P288L17) as follows (CID 4124, 4125):

 … The algorithm for determining the 𝑁𝑡𝑠𝑐(𝐼) best transmit sector combinations for the initiator link is implementation dependent.
+The transmit sector combinations to be used for the initiator link and the responder link are indicated using either RTS/DMG CTS frames with a control trailer or a DMG CTS-to-self frame with a control trailer at the beginning of a SU-MIMO channel access procedure (see 10.40.11.4.3).

 TGay editor: add the following paragragh (P293L26) (CID 4124):

+The MU-MIMO transmission configuration to be used for MU-MIMO transmission is indicated using either a RTS frame with a control trailer or a DMG CTS-to-self frame with a control trailer at the beginning of a MU-MIMO channel access procedure (see 10.40.11.4.4).

 TGay editor: add the paragragh (P296L4) as follows (CID 4124):

+The MU-MIMO transmission configuration to be used for MU-MIMO transmission is indicated using either a RTS frame with a control trailer or a DMG CTS-to-self frame with a control trailer at the beginning of a MU-MIMO channel access procedure (see 10.40.11.4.4).

 TGay editor: change the following paragragh (P292L48) (CID 4248):

-Each MIMO BF Poll frame and MIMO BF Feedback frame shall be separated by SIFS .
+Each MIMO BF Poll frame and MIMO BF Feedback frame shall be separated by SIFS except the case that a MIMO BF Feedback frame with the ComeBack Delay field set to a nonzero value is followed by a MIMO BF Poll frame.

 TGay editor: change the paragragh (P293L20) as follows (CID 4129):

-… In more details, if User k in Configuration i participated in the non-reciprocal MU-MIMO BF training, the Configuration i User k SISO ID Subset Index/RX Antenna ID for Antenna j subfield indicates the RX AWV of User k corresponding to TX DMG Antenna j in Configuration i. …
+… In more details, if User k in Configuration i participated in the non-reciprocal MU-MIMO BF training, the Configuration i User k SISO ID Subset Index/RX Antenna ID for Antenna j subfield indicates the RX AWV of User k corresponding to TX DMG Antenna j in Configuration i from a receiver’s perspective. …

 TGay editor: change the paragragh (P295L47) as follows (CID 4130):

-… In more details, if User k in Configuration i participated in the reciprocal MU-MIMO BF training, the Configuration i User k AWV feedback ID for Antenna j subfield, the Configuration i User k BRP CDOWN for Antenna j subfield and the Configuration i User k RX Antenna ID for Antenna j subfield indicate the RX AWV of User k corresponding to TX DMG Antenna j in Configuration I . …
+… In more details, if User k in Configuration i participated in the reciprocal MU-MIMO BF training, the Configuration i User k AWV feedback ID for Antenna j subfield, the Configuration i User k BRP CDOWN for Antenna j subfield and the Configuration i User k RX Antenna ID for Antenna j subfield indicate the RX AWV of User k corresponding to TX DMG Antenna j in Configuration I from a receiver’s perspective. …

 TGay editor: change the following paragraghs (P287L4) as follows (CID 4243):